How to get Public IP address using Powershell

-In this blog post, we will see how you can easily retrieve Public IP address Information using Powershell.
-There are many scenarios where you would need to retrieve this information e.g. If you are creating an automated script or CI/CD pipeline in Azure DevOps or you do not have access to the GUI way of getting Public IP address Info.
+This blog post will show how you can easily retrieve your computer’s public IP address information using Powershell.
+There are many scenarios where you would need to retrieve this information, e.g., If you are creating an automated script or CI/CD pipeline in Azure DevOps or do not have access to the GUI way of getting Public IP address Info.

-If you have access to a web browser and Internet connection, It becomes easy to find the Public IP address Information of your Internet connection.
-You can simply type What is my IP address on Google and it will provide that Information to you.
+If you can access a web browser and Internet connection, finding the public IP address information on your Internet connection becomes easy.
+You can type What is my IP address on Google, and it will provide that Information.

-Today, we will explore command line options to retrieve Public IP address.
-Not only we will be able to retrieve Public IP address Information but also below Information as well:
+Today, we will explore command line options to retrieve Public IP addresses.
+Not only will we be able to retrieve Public IP address information but also the following:

 • Location Coordinates of the IP